-A high cost of living has little affect on the ability of more affluent families to save, invest and build wealth.
-It's oppressive to poor and lower income families.
-It's one reason why over 35% of Californians live in or near poverty despite us having the 5th largest economy in the world.
+California has the 3rd highest cost of living in the nation.
+Our cost of living has little impact on the ability of more affluent families to save, invest and build wealth but it's oppressive to poor and lower income families.
+It's why California ranks 47th in income equality and why over a third of Californians live in or near poverty.
+It's why we lead the nation in homelessness and it's why people and businesses are leaving the state.

 (Check Our Facts)

-California's median home prices and rents are nearly the highest in the nation.
+California's median home price is the 2nd highest in the nation and our rents are nearly the highest.
 Restrictive zoning codes, a tortuous planning process, high government fees and other government regulations are the problem according to reports from the Federal Reserve Bank of New York, the California Legislative Analyst and others.
 Housing policies for more than 60 years have been dominated by politicians and bureaucrats that have micro managed the development process.
 They pick winners and losers with targeted rules that favor special interest groups over housing creators and consumers.

 Less affluent Californians are forced to make tradeoffs including paying a larger share of their income for housing, commuting farther to work and living in neighborhoods that are less safe.
 Most can't afford to purchase and face ever increasing rents.
 They can't afford to live in the best school districts.

-Home ownership allows the more affluent to enjoy the benefit of home prices that appreciate at artificially high rates while insulating themselves from rising housing costs.
+Home ownership allows the more affluent to enjoy the benefit of home prices that appreciate at artificially high rates while insulating themselves from rising rents.
 The rich get richer and the poor get poorer under the housing policies of California's ruling class.

 California desperately needs more housing of every type, especially rental housing.
 The solution is to reduce government red tape and fees so we can build more homes and apartments.
 California's poor and nearly poor need leaders that will enact policies that allow builders to build the housing we need.